Junior doctors are currently in a pay dispute with the NHS involving strike action.

 As the consultant already job planned to work during that period, you will still have a responsibility to fulfil your agreed duties.
 Even though your employer will already have notification of the dates of any action and knows the staffing levels, we recommend that you also highlight in advance to your employer how many gaps will need to be covered for this period by non-striking medical staff.

 If this cover is provided by other consultants, they are being asked to “act down to cover absent junior doctor colleagues”.
-This requires their agreement as it is extra-contractual and they can therefore negotiate for this work to be paid at the appropriate rates outlined in the BMA consultant rate card.
+This requires their agreement as it is extra-contractual, please see above the guidance on acting down.

 If your employer has not acted appropriately in ensuring safe staffing, they are risking patient safety and they are the ones liable for any adverse consequences.